-Sometimes you will get free wine from your employer.
-To enjoy the wine after a hard-working day, and get to sip a freshly made wine and not even pay for it?
-Well then yes, please!
+Sometimes you will get free wine from your employer if you have summer jobs in Italy vineyard.
+To enjoy the wine after working hard on wine harvest jobs Italy, and get to sip freshly made wine and not even pay for it?
+Well then, yes please!

 How Much Is Fruit Picking Salary In Italy?

 If you’re wondering how much is fruit picking jobs Italy salary, the average fruit picker’s gross salary in Italy is 15.773EUR(18.6USD) or an equivalent hourly rate of 8EUR(9.44USD).

 You can earn 1046 EUR (1228USD) a month, or even more than that.

 Sometimes, depending on the farm you are working on, you will get paid per weight of the picked fruit and vegetables, but the payment varies depending on the type of fruits.